-- 5 Disconnect your computer and all attached devices from their electrical outlets. - 6 Press and hold the power button while the computer is unplugged to ground the system board. - 7 Remove the cover.
+- 5 Disconnect your computer and all attached devices from their electrical outlets. - 6 Press and hold the power button while the computer is unplugged to ground the system board.

-(1) NOTE: To avoid electrostatic discharge, ground yourself by using a wrist grounding strap or by periodically touching an unpainted metal surface at the same time as touching a connector on the back of the computer.
+() NOTE: To avoid electrostatic discharge, ground yourself by using a wrist grounding strap or by periodically touching an unpainted metal surface at the same time as touching a connector on the back of the computer.